m-lamonaca/programming-notes/docs/misc/git.md

 `git pull`: update the local branch with updates from its remote counterpart, same as `git fetch; git merge`
 `git pull --ff`: when possible resolve the merge as a fast-forward (only update branch pointer, don't create merge commit).
 Otherwise create a merge commit.

-`git fetch|pull --prune`: remove any remote-tracking references that no longer exist on the remote
+`git fetch|pull -p|--prune`: remove any remote-tracking references that no longer exist on the remote
-`git fetch|pull --tags`: fetch all tags from the remote
+`git fetch|pull -t|--tags`: fetch all tags from the remote

 `git clone <url> [<folder_name>]`: download repository and repo history from remote
 `git clone --shallow`: clone only repo files, not history of commits